WEIGH IN ON

 Background: In November 2020, Portland voters approved a Charter amendment that created a special disciplinary body for police officers.
-According to Oregon's Collective Bargaining laws and the City’s own statements to the public, the next step would be to establish this body through a bargaining process.
+According to that measure, the next step would be to establish this body through a bargaining process.
 Instead, the City of Portland is going straight to the State Legislature in an effort to cut line officers and their union out of the process and exempt local governments from this part of the state's Collective Bargaining laws.
-ORCOPS recommends a NO vote.

-Fill out the form below to send a message to your elected officials opposing SB 621!
-Keep in mind that whatever you send will become a public record (except that your email address is protected per ORS 192.355, subsection 40).
+Fill out the form below to send an e-mail to the Senate Judiciary Committee opposing SB 621!
+Keep in mind that whatever you send may become a public record, except that your email address is protected information.
 You do not have to use your full name.
 If you would like a response from your officials, an accurate e-mail address is necessary.

 Personalize your message.
 Let your officials know who you are, where you're from, and why you are concerned.

 Be polite.
 Your elected officials will be much more impressed with a reasoned message than a rude one.